 The easiest way is to look inside the palate of the patient.
-See if looks and moves and behaves like a person’s palate who doesn’t have a cleft palate.
+Find out if there are any anomalies in the appearance, movement or behavior of the palate.
 For example, there should be no holes in the palate.
 If there is a hole, however tiny it maybe, it will prevent the patient from developing clear intelligible speech and should be fixed ASAP.

 If there is no uvula?

 This is also not a good situation and in most cases needs some redo or revision surgery.
-If the soft palate doesn’t move.
+Another case is when the soft palate doesn’t move.

 This is again because of improper muscle repair in the primary surgery and needs to be fixed.
-Lateral flouro videoscopy and cone Beam ct scans would be needed to evaluate the defective reconstruction before planning to reconstruct.
+Lateral fluoro videoscopy and cone Beam CT scans would be needed to evaluate the defective reconstruction before planning to reconstruct.

 Dr. Sunil Richardson and his team have performed over 1000 cleft palate revision surgeries in the last decade and a half on patients who have had cleft palate repairs elsewhere and who didn’t have “normal’ speech.